laprej/laprej-www/courses/rpi-csci-2500-2016-spring.md

 except that there is no A+ nor is a D- allowed under the RPI Grade Modifier Policy.

-{\bf Assignment Grading Criteria:} Programming assignments are graded as follows: 15\% for proper comments (e.g., each function should indicate what it does) and 85\% for a correct working implementation.
+**Assignment Grading Criteria**: Programming assignments are graded as follows: 15\% for proper comments (e.g., each function should indicate what it does) and 85% for a correct working implementation.
 We typically divide the correctness points over key functions working.
-For example, {\em reading - worth 10 points}, {\em writing -- worth 10 points} as file correctly, and then {\em doing the calculation correctly -- worth 65 points}.
-Note that programs that either don't compile or generate a ``core dump'' typically get no more than 20 points of the 85. {\bf Thus, your max score for a ``properly commented'' program that fails in some fundamental way is only 35 points even if you spent 100 hours of time on it}.
+For example, reading - worth 10 points, writing -- worth 10 points as file correctly, and then doing the calculation correctly -- worth 65 points.
+Note that programs that either don't compile or generate a ``core dump'' typically get no more than 20 points of the 85.
+Thus, your max score for a ``properly commented'' program that fails in some fundamental way is only 35 points even if you spent 100 hours of time on it.
 Non-programming assignments/homeworks are graded on a per-problems basis.
 Typically 5 problems will be given and each is worth 20 points.